-Wild winter weather: Thunderstorm, lightning strike Auckland
+Wild weather: Thunderstorm, hail, lightning strike South Auckland

-Thunderstorms and lightning strikes are hitting South Auckland, tracking east over Auckland Airport, WeatherWatch head analyst Philip Duncan says.
+The fierce storm is tracking east over Auckland Airport, WeatherWatch head analyst Philip Duncan says.

 Flight delays, especially domestic, were likely, he said, although no issues have been reported on the airport's twitter account.